From terracotta and clutter to a room you can think in.

 #D4C4A8

-Warm rust
+Warm clay

 A few things on the shopping list